Patent Infringement: Structuring Opinions of Counsel

 - Updating opinions

-- Recent developments and their impact on how opinions should be used
+- Recent developments and their impact on how to use opinions

 - Scope of discovery